Play is therapeutic

 About me

-I’m Katy, an Occupational Therapist (OT) specialized in mental health and with a background in pediatrics.
-Through my years as a clinician and parent, I’ve learned a variety of ways to make learning new skills fun for my clients and patients.
+I’m Katy, an Occupational Therapist (OT) specialized in mental health and pediatrics.
+Through my years as a clinician and parent, I’ve learned a variety of ways to make learning new skills fun for my clients, family, and friends.
+My favorite way to help build skills is through play.

 A purposeful and structured approach to using play activities can help achieve specific therapeutic goals related to self-care, emotional regulation, or mobility.
 Play also facilitates achievement of educational targets and promotes holistic development in individuals.